vyos/vyos-documentation/README.md

 * `texlive-latex-recommended`
 * `texlive-fonts-recommended`
 * `texlive-latex-extra`
-* `sphinx` (See sphinx below)
+* `sphinx`

 ### sphinx
-Installing `sphinx`, `sphinx-autobuild` and `sphinx-rtd-theme` packages on Debian, requires some extra steps:
+Debian, requires some extra steps for installing `sphinx`, `sphinx-autobuild` and `sphinx-rtd-theme` packages:

-First ensure that phython3 is the default one
+First ensure that phython3 is the default:
 ```bash
 python --version
 ```

-Alternatively, to make python3 the default fix the following line to point to relevant 3.x version of binary on your system:
+Alternatively, to make python3 the default, revise the following line to point to the relevant 3.x version of the binary on your system:

 ```bash
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3....
 ```